Best practice for web editors

 If you set up a facility, such as a web form, to collect user data then it is important you comply with good records management and GDPR practices and policies.

-If you have access to the University’s Web Content Management system, you may be aware that you are able to set up forms on our webpages in order to collect various types of data (e.g. enquirer data, incident reporting, etc).
+If you have access to the University’s Web Content Management system, you can set up forms to collect various types of data (such as enquiries or incident reporting).

-If you use forms on your area of the webpages, however, it is important to be mindful that the data submitted via these forms is held indefinitely within the WCM system, as it is not automatically deleted at regular intervals.
-It is important that this data is managed appropriately by those who use the forms functionality, in line with data protection requirements and records management principles.
+If you use forms, however, remember the data submitted is held indefinitely within the WCM system.
+It is not automatically deleted at regular intervals.
+It is important this data is managed appropriately, in line with data protection requirements and records management principles.

 In particular, any personal data collected in forms should be: